 To have an ever-growing and ever-improving repository of well supported open source software components that can be inexpensively downloaded and/or used online as web services which are a (much better) alternative to the current state-of-the-art in commercially available software.

-To make software, support, help, customization and even custom development available to users
+To reduce the friction of computer use experienced by new and non-technical users by making great, easy-to-use software, support, help, feedback and even custom software development services available, accessible and inexpensive.
+Software should be fun and easy to learn and use, but it’s not!

+To reduce the friction experienced by new or aspiring software developers, so that they can quickly become an active part of the software community.
+Software doesn’t have to be so complicated!

 To have a profitable web-based software related business that provides a good living and any additional funds needed without requiring a fixed schedule or specific location to work from, and to do so by growing it from nothing without any need for outside capital investment.

 Policy